Barr under fire as Dems vow to investigate AG, call for impeachment

 Sen. Richard Blumenthal, D-Conn., said Barr “ought to be ashamed and embarrassed and resign as a result of this action directly interfering in the independent prosecution of Roger Stone.”
 He also said the controversy was yet another example of “political interference by the president to alter the independent decisions of the Department of Justice.”

-Nadler didn’t answer a question on whether Barr should resign but said: “I think the behavior is extremely egregious.”
+Nadler didn’t answer a question on whether Barr should resign, but said: “I think the behavior is extremely egregious.”

 Barr, on ABC News Thursday, pushed back on Trump's tweet while also defending his handling of the Stone case.

-White House officials told Fox News that the White House knew Barr was doing the ABC interview but that they did not know what the AG would say.
+White House officials told Fox News that they knew Barr was doing the ABC interview but that they did not know what the AG would say.

 Democrats, largely, didn't buy Barr's explanation.